Izzahfadhl/sample-crud-project-izzahathirah/README.md

 7. Resolve Any Issues:
     If you encounter any errors or issues, check the error messages for details and make any necessary adjustments, such as updating Flutter or dependencies.

+## Approach and Challenges

+For the project's development, I used Flutter for the front-end development and Dart as the programming language.
+I implemented Firebase for data storage and real-time updates.
+I set up Firestore to store diary entries and reminders.

+    Challenges faced:

+1. Gradle Configuration Error:
+    Encountered an error related to Gradle configuration while building the app.

+2. Firebase Integration:
+    Faced challenges with Firebase integration.
+Solved these by consulting Firebase documentation and debugging integration issues.